-NOTE 10.
+NOTE 12.
 SUBSEQUENT EVENTS

 The Company evaluates subsequent events and transactions that occurred after the balance sheet date up to the date that the financial statements were issued.
-Based upon this review, other than as described below, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+Based upon this review, other than as described below and in Note 2, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.